ManuXavier43/SongSlicer/README.md

-# Song Slicer
+# Song-Slicer

-Song slicer is a python application proposal that allows you to slice songs to separate vocals and instruments by category.
+Song-Slicer is a python application proposal that allows you to slice songs to separate vocals and instruments by category.
 We're developing this so people can easily create tracks with their favourite instruments, isolate vocals or even make a karaoke version for a night out!

 # Sprint timeline